oplS16projects/Racket-Weather/README.md

 ```

 ####Huy Huynh
 This is basically using the plot library and the "plot" procedure.
 What is interesting about this was that this plot is actually just a list and it uses a mixture of the "lines" and the "points" procedures.
 Having the plot as a list allowed me to overlap the "lines" and "points" procedures into one display or graph.
-Each of the these procedure takes in two seperate lists where it has the x and y coordinates needed to plot the diagram.
-From there the "plot", "lines" and "points" procedure had specific traits that I was able to change such as the label name, color , the x and y labels, the dimenstions of the graph, and its title.
+Each of the these procedure takes in two separate lists where it has the x and y coordinates needed to plot the diagram.
+From there the "plot", "lines" and "points" procedure had specific traits that I was able to change such as the label name, color , the x and y labels, the dimensions of the graph, and its title.
 This was my favorite because I found it interesting that the procedures in the plot library were not only procedures but also their own objects within those procedures, which were those specific traits that I was able to change.
 The code itself looks simple but it was interesting to see that there were so much background work that was done.
 For example for changing the title I was able to use another procedure called string-append and pass it a list and a string I wanted to append.
 I was able to do all of this inside the "plot" procedure's specific object that it has.

 ```scheme
       (plot (list (lines (map vector  city-x-coord list_max)